charliempetha/charliempetha.github.io/_pages/about.md

 About Me
 ======

-I'm a computational cosmologist, working on various probes of fundamental physics.
-I am a member of the UNIONS (Ultraviolet Near Infrared Optical Northern Survey) and Euclid collaborations.
+I study fundamental properties of the Universe through observations of the largest gravitaitonally bound structures --- galaxy clusters.
+I am a member of the [Roman](https://roman.gsfc.nasa.gov/), [UNIONS](https://www.skysurvey.cc/) and [Euclid](https://www.esa.int/Science_Exploration/Space_Science/Euclid) collaborations.

 I was born in Liverpool in the UK, did my undergraduate degree in Lancaster, and went to the University of Edinburgh for my PhD.
 I completed a Leverhulme Study Abroad Scholarship at the University of Waterloo during my PhD program.
-I have been rock climbing from a young age, using it as an excuse to travel and get outdoors when I can.
-I also enjoy squash, swimming, reading and music.
+I have been rock climbing from a young age, and I also enjoy squash, swimming, reading and music.